jethrocarr/pupistry/README.md

 https://github.com/jethrocarr/puppet-pupistry

 If you're doing r10k and Puppet masterless from scratch, this is probably something you want to make life easy.
+With r10k, just add the following to your
+Puppetfile:

+    # Install the Pupistry companion module
+    mod 'jethrocarr/pupistry'